PARTONS: PARtonic Tomography Of Nucleon Software. A computing framework for the phenomenology of Generalized Parton

 \section{Existing modules}

-The following modules are currently integrated in the PARTONS platform: \begin{description} \item[GPD] The GK model \cite{Goloskokov:2005sd, Goloskokov:2007nt, Goloskokov:2009ia}, the VGG model \cite{Vanderhaeghen:1998uc, Vanderhaeghen:1999xj, Goeke:2001tz, Guidal:2004nd}, and the GPD models used in the papers by Vinnikov \cite{Vinnikov:2006xw} and Moutarde \etal \cite{Moutarde:2013qs}. \item[Evolution] The Vinnikov code \cite{Vinnikov:2006xw}. \item[CFF] The convolution of coefficient functions and GPDs evaluated at LO and NLO with adaptive integration routines of \refcite{Moutarde:2013qs} and its extension to the massive quark case \cite{Noritzsch:2003un}. \item[DVCS] The set of unpublished analytic expressions of Guichon and Vanderhaeghen used in \refcites{Moutarde:2009fg, Kroll:2012sm}, and the latest set of expressions \cite{Belitsky:2012ch} by Belitsky and \muller. \item[Alpha] Four-loop perturbative running of the strong coupling constant from PDG \cite{Agashe:2014kda}, and constant value. \end{description} This set is by no means limiting.
-Other modules should be integrated in the platform to allow the systematic differential studies which required the flexible design of PARTONS.
-All the previous categories should be extended by new modules, either to recover the functionalities of existing codes, or to test brand new development in the integrated chain between models and measurements.
+So far, only the DVCS process is implemented in the framework.
+However, PARTONS was designed with the idea of an easy addition of other partonic processes, not necessary limited to GPDs.
+Beyond DVCS, in the near future, TCS and HEMP will be integrated into PARTONS, both important from the point of view of existing and foreseen measurements.
+The following modules are currently integrated in the PARTONS framework: \begin{description} \item[GPD] The GK model \cite{Goloskokov:2005sd, Goloskokov:2007nt, Goloskokov:2009ia}, the VGG model \cite{Vanderhaeghen:1998uc, Vanderhaeghen:1999xj, Goeke:2001tz, Guidal:2004nd}, and the GPD models used in the papers by Vinnikov \cite{Vinnikov:2006xw}, Moutarde \etal \cite{Moutarde:2013qs} and Mezrag \etal \cite{Mezrag:2013mya}. \item[Evolution] The Vinnikov code \cite{Vinnikov:2006xw}. \item[CFF] The LO and NLO evaluation used in \refcite{Moutarde:2013qs} together with its extension to the massive quark case \cite{Noritzsch:2003un}, and the LO evaluation used in \refcites{Vanderhaeghen:1998uc, Vanderhaeghen:1999xj, Goeke:2001tz, Guidal:2004nd}. \item[DVCS] The set of unpublished analytic expressions of Guichon and Vanderhaeghen used in \refcites{Moutarde:2009fg, Kroll:2012sm}, and the latest set of expressions \cite{Belitsky:2012ch} by Belitsky and \muller. \item[Alpha] Four-loop perturbative running of the strong coupling constant from PDG \cite{Agashe:2014kda}, and constant value. \end{description}